Tayphong043/teamcity-documentation/topics/what-s-new-in-teamcity-tc.md

 {instance="tc"}

 * When a [Perforce VCS Root](perforce.md) is configured to check out sources by label (the **Label/changelist to sync** setting), TeamCity now records the revision number in a new `vcsRoot.{externalId}.changelist` parameter.
 This quality-of-life improvement enables clear identification of the synced revision.
+* The [new Perforce-specific service message](service-messages.md#Perforce+Service+Messages) was added.
+This message allows you to manually rollback personal changes.
+* You can now [build Perforce shelved changelists](integrating-teamcity-with-perforce.md#Running+Builds+on+Perforce+Shelved+Files) using the regular `buildQueue` REST API endpoint.
+Previously, this functionality was available only via a dedicated `/app/perforce/runBuildForShelve` endpoint.

 ## Approve Multiple Builds at Once
 {instance="tc"}